 The level of restricted cash resources required is based on total deposits and other debt liabilities.
-Included in cash resources are restricted cash resources of \$102,231 (2019 - \$89,967).
+Included in other investments are restricted resources of \$130,398 (2023 - \$135,854).
 The Credit Union's own risk management policies require it to maintain sufficient liquid resources to cover cash flow imbalances, to retain member confidence in the Credit Union and to enable the Credit Union to meet all financial obligations.
 This is achieved through maintaining a prudent level of liquid assets, through management control of the growth of the loan portfolio, securitizations and asset liability maturity management techniques.
 Management monitors rolling forecasts of the Credit Union's liquidity requirements on the basis of expected cash flows as part of its liquidity management.
-The Credit Union's Board of Directors has set an overall borrowing limit of \$100,000 (2019 - \$100,000) as an integral part of its liquidity management strategy.
+The Credit Union's Board of Directors has set an overall borrowing limit of \$130,000 (2023 - \$100,000) as an integral part of its liquidity management strategy.

-23. Fair value measurements
+22. Fair value measurements